omargtdev/README-cheatsheet/README.md

-# Project Name
+# Project Name <!-- REQUIRED -->
-> Outline a brief description of your project.
+> Outline a brief description of your project. <!-- If you have an image, like your project logo or something that represent your project, add it -->
 > Live demo [_here_](https://www.example.com). <!-- If you have the project hosted somewhere, include the link here. -->

-## Table of Contents
+## Table of Contents <!-- REQUIRED, well, should be required -->
 * [General Info](#general-information)
 * [Technologies Used](#technologies-used)
 * [Features](#features)